bjornekelund/DXLogICOMScripts/README.md

 press the main receiver's AF gain knob to temporarily mute it.

 **ICOM_SO2V_DW** Toggles "permanent stereo" on and off.
-Executes both the script (to immediately force dual watch on and off on the radio) and DLog.net's built-in to toggle audio mode.
+Executes both the script (to immediately force dual watch on and off on the radio) and DXLog.net's built-in function to toggle audio mode.
 Does nothing if radio 1 not is selected.

 **ICOM_Speedsynch** Synchronizes the radio's internal keyer with *DXLog.net's* speed setting.